kharikri/Self-Driving-Car-Advanced-Lane-Finding/writeup_report.md

 The radius of the curvature of the lane is required to determine the suitable driving speed for the vehicle.
 The  [U.S. government specifications for highway curvature](http://onlinemanuals.txdot.gov/txdotmanuals/rdw/horizontal_alignment.htm#BGBHGEGC) gives the radius and speed specifications.
 For example to drive at 45mph the minimum radius should be 246 meters.

-To calculate the radius of the lane we first fit a circle of appropriate radius so that the curvature of the lane and the circle has the same tangent.
+To calculate the radius of the lane I first fit a circle of appropriate radius so that the curvature of the lane and the circle has the same tangent.
 Here is a visualization:

 ![alt text](https://github.com/kharikri/SelfDrivingCar-AdvancedLaneFinding/blob/master/output_images/radius.jpg)

-Once we have such a circle than we simply calculate the radius of the circle which approximates to the radius of the lane.
-The math to calcluate the radius comes from [here](http://www.intmath.com/applications-differentiation/8-radius-curvature.php).
+Once I have such a circle than I simply calculate the radius of the circle which approximates to the radius of the lane.
+The math to calcluate the radius is [here](http://www.intmath.com/applications-differentiation/8-radius-curvature.php).
 The code  (`radius_of_curvature()`) is in cell 13.

 The lane offset is simply the difference between the midpoint of the lane and the midpoint of the car.
 Midpoint of the lane is obtained by the difference between the right and left lane.
 Midpoint of the car is the middle of the image assuming the camera is mounted at the midpoint of the car.
 The code (`lane_offset()`) is in cell 14.

-For both the radius and the lane offset we convert the dimensions from number of pixels to meters.
+For both the radius and the lane offset I convert the dimensions from number of pixels to meters.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 I implemented this step in cell 16.
-Here we warp back the polynomoial lines using inverse perspective matrix (`Minv`) and combine them on the original image.
+Here I warp back the polynomial lines using inverse perspective matrix (`Minv`) and combine them on the original image.
 Here is an example of my result on a test image.
 This image also shows the radii and lane offset in meters.

 ![alt text](https://github.com/kharikri/SelfDrivingCar-AdvancedLaneFinding/blob/master/output_images/fnl_img.jpg)